ursetto/dehydrated/README.md

         service nginx reload
     fi

-    # Set up sudoers for letsencrypt user
-    cat > /etc/sudoers.d/letsencrypt <<EOF
-    letsencrypt ALL=(ALL) NOPASSWD: /usr/sbin/service nginx reload, /usr/sbin/service postfix reload, /usr/sbin/service dovecot reload
-    EOF
+## Testing

-    # For testing, use `--ca letsencrypt-test` or place in config file
+For testing, use `--ca letsencrypt-test` or place in config file as `CA=letsencrypt-test` (if using the `Makefile`).

 	./dehydrated --register
 	./dehydrated --cron

-	Add `dehydrated -c` to cron, running as letsencrypt user.

 ## Pros and cons

 Pros:

 - Flexible layout; can run without root, but with binaries/config owned by root
-- Virtually no dependencies
+- Virtually no dependencies.
+Don't need a big venv or recent python or cryptography libs.
 - Per-domain config.
 - Option overrides for most options.

 Cons:

 - Bought out by apilayer, who also bought acme.sh.
 It is almost certain that (like acme.sh) they will change the default CA to ZeroSSL at some point.
-It's also a bit dishonest to have the starving student spiel and Amazon/Paypal buttons now that the author is being employed to work on this project.
 - Output is spammy, it poops to stdout even when it is not yet time to renew.
   Will probably cause spurious cron emails.
 - Per-domain config is in directories that don't exist until the cert is requested.
 Better